surge119/cptcvms/README.md

 ## Setup

+Steps:

+1. Change passwords of VMs
+2. Convert, Compress, Upload VMs to S3
+3. Unpack & Import VMs
+4. Launch

+To optimize costs, the 1st and 2nd step are done only once.
+But the other two will be used whenever the network needs to be setup.
+Alternatively, only step 4 needs to be run, if the VMs are stored as AMIs (result of step 3), but it can be costly.

+### Change passwords of VMs

 Since the passwords to the VMs are unknown, we must first change the passwords.
 For linux machines, we just change the boot parameters such that we boot into a root shell, then we can remount the filesystem as r/w and then change the password with `passwd`.
 For windows, we change the binary for sticky keys (via a Windows PE bootable usb) and then we can access a command prompt from the login page

 Linux Steps (done on Ubuntu 22.04 with virt-manager)